Organothiophosphate

 Variants with P=S double bonds were developed as insecticides because of their reduced mammalian toxicity.
 The phosphorothioate P=S bond is converted to the toxic P=O bond in the target insect.
 Similar oxidative conversion in mammals is slower, conferring lower toxicity in mammals.

-Structure and chemical synthesis
+Structure, synthesis, and reactions

 Generally these compounds feature tetrahedral phosphorus(V) centers.
 Classically, thiophosphates would include a P=S double bond as illustrated by malathion.
 The terminology is used loosely and thiophosphates include P-S single bonds as illustrated by the drug amifostine.
 P–S single bonds can be generated through a variety of approaches, starting from thiols, disulfides, sulfinic acids as sulfur sources and various P(III) and P(V) coupling partners.
-PS–C bonds can also be formed through many comparable approaches, usually by alkylating a free phosphorous thioate anion or thioic acid.
+PS–C bonds can also be formed through many comparable approaches, usually by alkylating a free phosphorus-thioate anion or thioic acid.

 They are conceptually derived from the inorganic thiophosphates (PO4−xS).
 In fact, many are prepared via the intermediacy diorganodithiophosphoric acids, which are prepared by treating phosphorus pentasulfide with alcohols: